shrubhat1997/SquirrelTracker/README.md

 ## Dataset

-The data for the squirrel sightings has been imported from the [2018 Central Park Squirrel Census](https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw).
+The data for the squirrel sightings has been imported from the 2018 Central Park Squirrel Census at: https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw .
 The dataset contains 3’023 rows and 31 columns, each row representing a unique squirrel sighting.
 Each sighting includes detailed information including the location coordinates of the sighting, the physical attributes of the squirrel and the type of activity it was seen doing.

 ## Installation and dependencies